Test in a live environment

 Works wherever you need it to.

 PDF files are widely used for document sharing and data display purposes.
-In Web Applications, it is often required to display PDF files to users directly within the browser.
-ASP.NET Core application provides various options to achieve this functionality, and one popular library for working with PDF files is IronPDF.
+In web applications, it is often required to display PDF files to users directly within the browser.
+ASP.NET Core applications provide various options to achieve this functionality, and one popular library for working with PDF files is IronPDF.

 IronPDF is a powerful .NET library that allows developers to create, edit, and manipulate PDFs with ease.
 This article is going to explore how to use IronPDF to display PDF files in an ASP.NET Core PDF viewer application.
 It will cover the steps to set up the necessary components and provide sample logic to demonstrate the ASP.NET Core PDF viewer integration.